VPJPeltonen/Sky-Adventure-Documentation/World.md

 ## Overview
 World of Sky Adventure is a world of floating islands.
 The [ground below](#ground-below) is blocked by updraft that blocks going there.
 Tech level is 1700's
+There are objects that seem to be from before islands floated.
+These are very advanced

 ## Mechanics of the World